M.S. Degree in Chemistry

 Research Progress Report

+This is an opportunity to talk with your committee about what has been accomplished in research up to this point.
 The Research Report should include a review of the relevant literature.
-It should summarize the student's research progress to date, as well as the student's plans and ideas for future work.
+It should summarize the student’s research progress to date, as well as the student’s plans and ideas for future work.
 As a guideline, it is suggested that the report should comprise about ten pages of double-spaced typed text.
 Any figures, references and tables incorporated should not be included in that total.

 - About Us